-The rms-misfit averaged over the explosion clusters for CUB2.0_TH is about 1.02 sec, and misfit averaged over the GT5 and GT10 earthquake clusters averages 1.24 sec and 1.54 sec, respectively.
-These values are to be contrasted with misfit using the 1-D model AK135: 1.73 sec, 1.69 sec, and 2.04 sec, respectively.
-The 3-D model, therefore, delivers a 65% variance reduction relative to the 1-D model for the explosions and about a 45% variance reduction for the earthquakes.
-The fact that the GT level affects the fit to the regional travel times is not surprising, but does lend support to the procedure that established the GT-level discussed in section 2.
+respectively.
+The 3D model therefore delivers a 65% variance reduction relative to the 1D model for the explosions and a $\sim$ 45% variance reduction for the earthquakes.
+The fact that the GT level affects the fit to the regional travel times is not surprising but does lend support to the procedure that established the GT level discussed in section 2.

-Tables 3 - 5 also list the cluster time baseline shifts for CUB2.0_TH and AK135 using the regional empirical phase path anomalies alone (i.e., in contrast to Table 1 in which teleseismic travel times were used).
-The cluster time baseline shifts are introduced to compensate for origin time errors in the GT data base and to aid in phase identification, but they also act to correct model errors in both the crust and uppermost mantle, particularly beneath the cluster.
-Tables 3 - 5 show that, on average, the cluster time baseline shifts are systematically smaller for CUB2.0_TH than for AK135 (explosions: 1.04 sec versus 2.02 sec; GT5 earthquakes: 0.76 sec versus 1.42 sec; GT10 earthquakes: 0.28 sec versus 1.41 sec).
-In fact, they are smaller for all but two of the clusters which have anomalously small shifts for the 1-D model.
-This is presumably because the 3-D model CUB2.0_TH more accurately models near-cluster structure than the 1-D model AK135.
+[47] Tables 3-5 also list the cluster time baseline shifts for CUB2.0\TH and AK135 using the regional empirical phase path anomalies alone (i.e., in contrast to Table 1, in which teleseismic travel times were used).
+The cluster time baseline shifts are introduced to compensate for origin time errors in the GT database and to aid in phase identification, but they also act to correct model errors in both the crust and uppermost mantle, particularly beneath the cluster.
+Tables 3-5 show that, on average, the cluster time baseline shifts are systematically smaller for CUB2.0\TH than for AK135 (explosions, 1.04 s versus 2.02 s; GT5 earthquakes, 0.76 s versus 1.42 s; GT10 earthquakes, 0.28 s versus 1.41 s).
+In fact, they are smaller for all but two of the clusters which have anomalously small shifts for the 1D model.
+This is presumably because the 3D model CUB2.0\TH more accurately models near-cluster structure than the 1D model AK135.
 (Results are not presented for the Aden or Sahara clusters because there are too few regional data for meaningful statistics.)